NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Spaces
 The Spaces tab lets you edit the spaces, and view the surfaces and sub-surfaces within those spaces.
-The Story, Thermal Zone, and Space Type filters can help you find a particular space to edit.

-Some items are not editable in the OpenStudio application and have to be edited in the SketchUp Plug-in.
 Use the horizontal tabs to inspect and edit space attributes.

 - Properties
 - Loads